-All of that brings me to this 6262.
-It’s a complicated reference with a simple appeal.
-The appeal here is in its subdials, flat out; they’re chocolate, mocha, evenly delicious.
-The reference itself takes some more ink.
 The Daytona Cosmograph tale is full of nuance.
 The first 6239s released in 1963 without ‘Daytona’ emblazoned above the sub hours.
 However, in the interval between 1963 and 1965, Rolex became the official timekeepers of the Daytona Road Racing course.
-By 1965 the 6239 had become such a staple of road racing that Rolex decided to flaunt what it had and finally printed the famous DAYTONA, giving birth to an icon.
+The degree to which this was corporate elbowing or Rolex instruments simply being favored by the timekeepers of the course as superior to alternatives is disputed.
+In either case, by 1965 the 6239 had become such a staple of road racing that Rolex decided to flaunt what it had and finally printed the famous DAYTONA, giving birth to an icon.
 While it is often parroted correctly that the 6239 was the original Cosmograph, people normally tell the history as the 6263 & 6265 coming next.
 In truth, a few references squeezed in the the intervening years: among them, this.

 If you think this looks an awful lot like a 6239, you’d be right.
 Visually, the two references are near identical.
 However, this ran a Valjoux 727, an upgraded 722 that precipitated the change from 6239 to 6262.
 The 727 upped the beat from 18000 vph to 21600 vph for precision timing.
-This 6262 reference was in production for just one year, from 1970 until 71.
+The reference was in production for just one year, from 1970 until 71.
 That very short production has resulted in extreme rarity and makes the reference something of a more exotic (not in the Paul Newman sense) Cosmograph for detail-oriented obsessives like yours truly.
-Perhaps Lando Norris should replace his stolen Richard Mille with one, it makes sense on many levels.
-After all, he’s not 12 anymore.
-I’m told he knows how to drive.
-And I suspect he’s one of the few able to without taking up international smuggling as a hobby.
+In this tropical guise, the I’m not sure I have the adjectives to articulate this one’s beauty or rarity appropriately.